OCA/ansible-odoo/README_FOR_SUNFLOWER_TEAM.md

 then run this command
 ansible-playbook -K default.yml

-by this command ansible run in default variables so the roles will do that steps:
+by this command ansible runs in default variables so the roles will do the following steps:

 1- create LXD container: 'lxdcontainer' and put "lxdcontainer ansible_connection=lxd" line in ansible inventory hosts file 'hosts' to make 'lxdcontainer' available in ansible enviroment